 Here are three things to think about before embellishing your experience on your resume:

-- Your references – Whether your reference is a former employer, a past manager on your team, or supervisor from a volunteer position, this person must truthfully speak to your skills, abilities and other merits if approached by a potential future employer.
-If, for example, you mention on your resume you’ve managed a team of five direct reports but actually haven’t, the truth may come out in a conversation with your reference, raising a red flag.
+- Your references – Whether your reference is a former employer, a past manager on your team, or supervisor from a volunteer position, this person must truthfully speak to your skills, abilities and other merits if approached by a potential employer.
+If, for example, you mention on your resume you’ve managed a team of five direct reports but actually haven’t, the truth may come out in a conversation with your reference, raising a red flag for a future boss.

 - The pre-employment screening process – Large or small, many companies conduct sophisticated and thorough screening activities before making a hire.
 This goes beyond just checking references.
 The pre-employment screening process often involves criminal record checks and verifying the education and other credentials you’ve listed on your resume.
 So, if you think you can get away with adding a fluency certificate in Spanish from a college to your resume, but you’re actually only at a conversational Spanish level after a few trips to Mexico, think again.

-- Your actual performance – Let’s say you’re a long-lost relative of Harry Houdini, and despite embellishing about your education, training or management experience on your resume and during interviews, you’re a master of illusion and therefore are hired.
+- Your actual performance – Let’s say you’re a long-lost relative of Harry Houdini, and although you have embellished your education, training or management experience on your resume and during interviews, you’re a master of illusion and therefore are hired.
 Now comes the challenge of proving your worth in your new role.
-Without the actual experience, skills or education, this may prove difficult, and can result in several negative scenarios – company re-evaluating you as a new hire or a demotion in your role.
+Without the actual experience, skills or education, this may prove difficult.
+This can result in several negative scenarios, like the company re-evaluating you as a new hire or a demotion in your role.

 Image credit: Pixabay.com.